 You are viewing Australian and NZ students' course information.
 Change to view international students' course information.

-- New in 2012, this double degree integrates two highly sought after areas.
+- This double degree integrates two highly sought after areas.

 - Explore topics including: crimes of violence, environmental criminology, Indigenous justice, official corruption, transnational crime and forensic psychology.